bcaffo/ds4ph-bme/assignments/assignment6.md

 * Load the `ChickWeight` data in R. Calculate chicken weight gain and loss.
 Compare average weight gain for all pairs of diets.
 Use permutation tests and report a P-value for every comparison.
 Use the difference in average weight gain as the test statistic.
 * Refer to the `ChickWeight` data again.
 Create a bootstrap confidence interval and standard error for the difference in the medians between Diets 2 and 3.
 Plot the bootstrap distribution.

+* Write out a description of your final project with an estimation of development time, data needs and a drawing (mock up) of the interface.